block42-blockchain-company/liquid-icx/distribute/README.md

 # Liquid-ICX Telegram Bot

-This Telegram Bot checks periodically if a new ICON term has started, and calls LICX's `distribute` function if that's the case.
+This Telegram Bot checks periodically if a new ICON term has started and calls LICX's `distribute` function if that's the case.
 In addition, the telegram user can also manually invoke a method call `distribute`.